Realistic assessment of a single gravitational wave source localization taking into account precise pulsar distances with pulsar timing arrays: Conclusions and Discussions

 We considered a simplified scenario in which the data contain only a continuous-wave signal and white noise.
 To make the analysis more realistic, it will be necessary to account for additional components, such as the timing model, red noise, common red noise, dispersion measure variations, and Solar System ephemeris systematics \cite{falxaSearchingContinuousGravitational2023}.
 It would also be interesting to apply our method to evaluate the posterior distribution for a signal from a eccentric SMBHB that require post-Newtonian correction \cite{susobhananPulsarTimingArray2020,susobhananPostNewtonianaccuratePulsarTiming2023}.

-\acknowledgments RK is supported by JSPS KAKENHI Grant Number 24K17051.
+\acknowledgments We would like to thank Polina Petrov for helpful discussions.
+We are also grateful to the referee for valuable comments and suggestions.
+RK is supported by JSPS KAKENHI Grant Number 24K17051.
 KT is partially supported by JSPS KAKENHI Grant Numbers 20H00180, 21H01130, 21H04467, and 24H01813, Bilateral Joint Research Projects of JSPS, and the ISM Cooperative Research Program (2023-ISMCRP-2046).